Māori culture and values shape the everyday life of people in New Zealand.

 Transport yourself on a journey of discovery, from past to present, with these 10 unique Māori cultural experiences.

-Standing tall and proud in the Waipoua Forest you can find Tane Mahuta, New Zealand's tallest native kauri tree.
-Take a tour with Footprints Waipoua and learn from a local storyteller who will guide you into the ancient kauri forest at twilight, so you can witness the stillness of the forest as it transforms from day into night.
-Listen carefully for the sounds of kiwis and morepork.
+Standing tall and proud in the Waipoua Forest is Tāne Mahuta, one of New Zealand's tallest native kauri tree.
+Embark on an intimate tour through the forest with Footprints Waipoua.
+Discover the ancient kauri forest with local Māori storytellers who will guide you at twilight, so you can witness the stillness of the forest as it transforms from day into night.
+Learn how the forest plays an important role in the lives of local Māori and the eco-system.
+Listen carefully for the sounds of wildlife, including kiwis and morepork.

-15km south of Rotorua is Tamaki Māori Village, a recreated traditional village under the shelter of an ancient 200 year old native Tawa forest.
-Discover what life was like for the Māori people pre-European contact.
+Te Pā Tū Māori Village, found 15km south of Rotorua, is a recreated traditional village under the shelter of an ancient 200 year old native Tawa forest.
+Discover what life was like for the Māori communities pre-European contact.
 Honoured traditions, food, stories, songs and performing arts of old remain prevalent to Māori today.